 Here we measure the distance (degrees) a planet has crossed in a sign.
 As we know, Rahu moves in the opposite direction to that of Sun & Moon so we measure his degrees by reducing from 30° to find his progressed distance in a sign.

 For example, If Sun is AK in a birth chart then the soul is attached to the attitude of the Sun.
-Sun is a king, has leadership qualities, likes to give orders, has egos and likes to rule.
+Sun is a king, has leadership qualities, likes to give orders, has egos, and likes to rule.
 So is the native kingly at the soul level.

 Amatya means Minister, one who assists and helps a king (Atma: Self) in all his Karmas or undertakings.
 This Char Karaka is crucial for work.

-Mercury being a minister or Amatya Karaka, helps a native set realistic goals, make right decisions, execute and control strategies and finally achieve or have operation success while considering practical realities of any environment.
+Mercury being a minister or Amatya Karaka, helps a native set realistic goals, make the right decisions, execute and control strategies and finally achieve or have operation success while considering the practical realities of any environment.

 He is just focused on solid realistic accomplishments, success, and growth.
-He lords 3rd and 6th house, among 4 Upchaya houses in the chart of Kaal Purusha.
+He lords the 3rd and 6th house, among 4 Upchaya houses in the chart of Kaal Purusha.

 Mercury is a Bhu tatwa Graha (represents earth element), who rules Karana or achievements in Panchanga.
-He rules the sportive spirit of a man and is strong in the day and an in the night.
+He rules the sportive spirit of a man and is strong in the day and the night.

 People having Mercury as Amatya Karaka have a very pragmatic approach in life, they have solid operational abilities and hence are great achievers in modern-day scenarios in KaliYuga.
-This planet influences the natives to work like Mercury, so business, middleman-trading work, communication, accounting, statistics, product management, acting, fun-filled entertainment kinds of work naturally suit these natives.
+This planet influences the natives to work like Mercury, so business, middleman-trading work, communication, accounting, statistics, product management, acting, and fun-filled entertainment kinds of work naturally suit these natives.

 In modern-day scenarios, their performance and accomplishments in the corporate sector or business are simply outstanding.

-There are few exceptions though for the above stated generalized rule for planets like Venus, Mars, and Saturn as Atma Karaka (AK).
+There are few exceptions though for the above-stated generalized rule for planets like Venus, Mars, and Saturn as Atma Karaka (AK).

-Any Planet placed in 4th H from Venus is it’s Vedhak and Venus considers him as his enemy, so this BK placement is undesirable if Venus is AK.
+Any Planet placed in 4th H from Venus is its Vedhak and Venus considers him as his enemy, so this BK placement is undesirable if Venus is AK.